lighttransport/colorcorrectionmatrix/README.md

 ```
 ![plot chart](img/result_strobo.png)

-Each patch shows reference and corrected data.
+Each patch shows reference color and corrected color.
 Upper one is reference and lower one is corrected color.
 The numbers mean relative error.

 # Color Correction